riipon1/rock-paper-scissors/README.md

 - W3C Jigsaw validator was used for CSS
 - JSHint validator was used for Javascript
 ### Lighthouse
+Lighthouse was used in the chrome developer tools to test the Performance, best practice, accessibility and SEO of the game - I tested it for both mobile and desktop devices.

 ## Solved Bugs